isovector/sandymaguire.me/site/about.markdown

+---
+layout: post
+page_title: About
+title: About
+date: "June 4, 2018"
+comments: true
+has_related: false
+---

 Hi there!
 You've unwittingly stumbled upon We Can Solve This, the "experimental lifestyle project" of Sandy Maguire.
 It used to just be my blog, but then I somehow convinced the Lithuanian government to give me a visa based solely on